kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-1/index.md

 ![A blurry photo of the "About" section from the YouTube TV app](youtube.jpg)

 Now, that was already something!
-A quick search revealed the exact CPU model being used - MStar MSO9380AM.
+A quick search revealed the exact CPU model being used - **MStar MSO9380AM**.

 There wasn't really much I could find about this CPU, apart from a few OPS devices (Open Pluggable Specification), like [this one](https://vestelvisualsolutions.com/pl/products/accessories/ops150-71).
 Searching for `MSO9380` also revealed a few Roku devices (Premiere, Ultra) with this chip.
-I also found the [Rho Board](https://www.kickstarter.com/projects/928812975/rho-board/description), a Kickstarter project containing a similar MSO**9280** chip.
+I also found the [Rho Board](https://www.kickstarter.com/projects/928812975/rho-board/description), a Kickstarter project containing a similar MSO__9280__ chip.
 Interestingly, Roku provides kernel and U-Boot sources for their products, so that was a nice find for later.

 ## August 2022 - Acquiring the hardware

-Since the STB is not really my "property" - it's owned by the ISP - I can't work on its hardware freely.
-It even has a "warranty void" seal on one of its screws, ~~which I could lift with a needle, open it up, then stick it back without anyone noticing~~.
+Since the STB is not really my "property" - it's **owned by the ISP** - I can't work on its hardware freely.
+It even has a "warranty void" seal on one of its screws, *~~which I could lift with a needle, open it up, then stick it back without anyone noticing~~*.

 This meant that I couldn't disassemble it fully or solder anything inside.
-Then, I found the exact same box for sale online.
-Apparently someone resigned from their IPTV subscription and decided to sell the box.
+Thankfully, I found the exact same STB for sale online.
+Apparently someone cancelled their IPTV subscription and decided to sell the box (instead of returning it, like they should...).

 So... *through the magic of having two of them*, I could poke inside of the just-bought STB:

 ![Top view of the board, after taking the heatsink off](board1.jpg)
 ![Bottom view of the board](board2.jpg)

 Around that time, I found the [linux-chenxing](https://github.com/linux-chenxing/linux-chenxing.org) project online.
-It focused on various MStar and SigmaStar chips, but didn't mention the 9380 at all.
+It focused on various MStar and SigmaStar chips, but **didn't mention the 9380 at all**.

-I started a discussion on GitHub ([linux-chenxing.org#70](https://github.com/linux-chenxing/linux-chenxing.org/discussions/70)) - here is all the most important info:
+I started a discussion on GitHub to share and find some information about this CPU ([linux-chenxing.org#70](https://github.com/linux-chenxing/linux-chenxing.org/discussions/70)) - here is a little TL;DR:

 > Hi,
 > I have a set-top box (IPTV) with MSO9380AM.
 There seems to be totally no info about this chip, apart from it being used in some Roku streaming boxes, and a dead Kickstarter project.